mrkaleArduinoLib/gbj_twowire/README.md

 <a id="setLastResult"></a>
 ## setLastResult()
 #### Description
-The method sets the internal status of recent processing on the two wire bus to input value.
+The method sets the internal status of recent processing on the two-wire bus to input value.
 Without input parameter it is equivalent to the method [initLastResult()](#initLastResult).

 #### Syntax
     uint8_t setLastResult(uint8_t lastResult);